 International and exchange students are temporary residents in Canada.
-So, it’s important for you to learn about the procedures and documentation you need to enter and study in Canada.
+It’s important for you to learn about the procedures and documentation you need to enter and study in Canada.

 Immigration information